rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     pipetask build -p $DRP_PIPE_DIR/pipelines/LSSTCam-imSim/DRP-test-med-1.yaml \
     --show pipeline > pipelines/MakeWarpAssembleCoadd.yaml

+The above is the first of several ``pipetask`` commands used throughout this tutorial. `pipetask <https://pipelines.lsst.io/modules/lsst.ctrl.mpexec/pipetask.html>`_ commands are provided as part of the LSST Science Pipelines software stack and are used to build, visualize, and run processing pipelines from the terminal.
+When used as above with the ``--show pipeline`` option, ``pipetask build`` simply assembles and prints out the YAML pipeline definition specified via the ``-p`` argument.

 Now let's take a look at your newly created ``pipelines/MakeWarpAssembleCoadd.yaml`` pipeline definition file.
 There are multiple ways to view an `ASCII <https://en.wikipedia.org/wiki/ASCII>`_ (plain text) file such as ``pipelines/MakeWarpAssembleCoadd.yaml`` from a Linux terminal.
 Let's use a program called `head <https://en.wikipedia.org/wiki/Head_(Unix)>`_.